 Green waste is also delivered to this site.
 It is transferred by road to a composting facility for processing.

-Manager: SITA UK Ltd
+Manager: SUEZ UK Ltd

 Address: Transport Avenue, Brentford London TW8 9HF